lmathon/eDNA--benchmark_pipelines/README.md

 Thanks to the simulated dataset, we know exactly the relative abundance of each species in each sample and replicate.
 These data can be found here [species_abundance_per_sample](grinder_simulations/Outputs/species_abundance_per_sample) and will be compared to the output of each pipeline tested to assess their efficiency.

-(Note that the input FASTQ files and the abundance data will change each time you run a grinder simulations.
+(Note that the input FASTQ files and the abundance data will change each time you run a grinder simulation.
 The files given here correspond to the grinder simulation made to obtain the data for our program comparison)

 # Performance measures

-To assess the efficiency of each program, we measure the time, % of CPU used and the memory used (among other metrics).
+To assess the efficiency of each program, we measure the execution time (among other metrics).

 Each time you test a different program for a given analysis step, you can record the time, memory usage, and CPU usage of this command by running `time` in front of the command :